archival-IIIF/server/readme.md

 **Method**: `POST`

-**Parameters**: `id`
+**Parameters**: `oai_identifier`, `collection_id`

-Creates a job for the metadata worker to force-update the metadata for the given OAI identifier.
+Creates a job for the metadata worker to force-update the metadata for the given OAI identifier and/or collection id.
 Can only be used by an administrator with a valid access token.

 ---